We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 To use a foaming HVAC coil cleaner, shake the can and spray it directly into your coils so they are completely covered.
 The cleaner should foam immediately, filling the air between coils where grime accumulates.
 The foaming lifts off all the unreachable dirt and grime embedded in between the fins.
 Let the cleaner soak for 5 to 10 minutes, according to the instructions on the can.

-STEP 6: Rinse the A/C coil cleaner (if specified).
+Step 6: Rinse the A/C coil cleaner (if specified).

 If the cleanser label says to do so, rinse off the foaming cleaner using your hose.
 You will need good water pressure and slow, back-and-forth motions to thoroughly rinse the cleanser off.
 Indoor units cleaned using rinse-free cleaner simply need to start up; the condensate will rinse off the cleaner on its own.

-Though some of the more unscrupulous AC service companies will say you need service two or three times per year, most experts agree that once a year is enough for cleaning your AC coils.
+Though some of the more unscrupulous air conditioner service companies will say you need service two or three times per year, most experts agree that once a year is enough for cleaning your AC coils.
 For best results during the warm months, do it in the spring, immediately before the summer heat starts to demand your air conditioning perform at peak potential.

 Final Thoughts